Patfarmurs/magiciens-math/README.md

 If you like this project...

-If you like this project kindly send me an e-mail expressing it, it would make my day and fuel my motivation.
+Kindly send me an e-mail expressing it, it would make my day and fuel my motivation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>